 How do I register for GSERM?

-The application portal for GSERM Ljubljana 2017 will open in March 2018.
+The application portal for GSERM Ljubljana 2021 will open mid August 2020.

 Is it possible to sign up for two classes during the same session?